SimpleSocket/music-api/README.md

 **testing configuration**
 hostname is localhost

+To select a configuration you will need to pass the following environment variable spring.profiles.active={configuration}

+e.g.
+spring.profiles.active=local

 to use /artist/* endpoints you need to supply **Authorization id** which equals the user id in the H2 database.
 **For simplicity a default user with userId is created 100001**